 There’s been a handful of recipes I’ve stolen from my mum over the last year.
 These include her slow roasted Persian chicken, eggplant dip and her crispy flourless peanut butter cookies.
 Today, however, is the first time I’m sharing a recipe of hers which she physically had physically made herself for the blog- Classic Anzac Biscuits.

 For those outside of Australia and New Zealand, the term ‘Anzac’ may seem foreign to them so let me explain it to you.
 ANZAC is simply the acronym for ‘Australia and New Zealand Army Corps‘.
 The 25th of April marks the day of remembrance for the soldiers who lost their lives in battle at Gallipoli during World War 1.
-I’ve discussed more on this day in this post.
+I’ve discussed more on this day in keto pancakes.

 I still recall the first time I ate an Anzac biscuit as a kid.
 It was a weekend when I was in primary school and mum wanted to treat Niki and myself to some cookies.
 She asked which cookie we’d like and we both said chocolate chip cookies.